 Interworking function and procedures

-The radio channel access and communication procedures have to be specified to provide WLAN interworking with 5G core network.
-Even though there are tightly coupled or loosely coupled interworking types, the common procedures can be applied for them.
+The radio channel access and communication procedures have to be specified to enable WLAN interworking with 5G core network.
+Even though there are tightly coupled or loosely coupled interworking types, common procedures can support both types.

-Radio channel sharing method is described in 4.1.
-And initial registration and authentication procedures between STA of UE and AMF of 5G core network are described in 4.2, IP secure transport and data exchange between STA of UE and UPF of 5G core network are described as an example in 4.3.
+A radio channel sharing method is described in 4.1.
+Initial registration and authentication procedures between STA of UE and AMF of 5G core network are described in 4.2.
+Example IP secure transport and data exchange procedures between the STA of the terminal device and UPF of 5G core network are described in 4.3.

-ATSSS function and QoS management on WLAN will be expected to have some interface or modification on MAC layer of STA and wireless access network.
-These functions will be described in 4.4 and 4.5.
+ATSSS function and QoS management procedures to support WLAN are expected to require interface additions or modification to the MAC layer of STA and wireless access network.
+These functions are described in 4.4 and 4.5.

 WLAN radio channel sharing method

-For ATSSS support, TEI of STA monitors the usage of WLAN access network if the radio channel is busy or idle.
-If the radio channel is idle, STA tries to send control or traffic data through WLAN radio channel.
+For ATSSS support, TEI of STA monitors the usage of WLAN access network (monitoring if the radio channel is busy or idle).
+If the radio channel is idle, the STA may attempt to send control or traffic data through the WLAN radio channel.
+If the radio channel is busy, the STA will not send control of traffic data through the WLAN radio channel, it will wait until the radio channel is idle.

 Registration and authentication and its message procedures

-STA shall initially support registration and authentication to be connected between UE and N3IWF.
-NWu for registration and authorization involves IP protocol, IKEv2 and EAP-5G protocol.
-And secured signalling tunnel over N1 (a.k.a. signaling radio bearer) is needed to exchange NAS signal.
+STA shall initially support registration and authentication to establish a connection between Terminal and N3IWF.
+NWu for registration and authorization involves IP protocol, IKEv2 and EAP-5G protocol, and secured signaling tunnel over N1 (a.k.a. signaling radio bearer) is required to exchange NAS signals.

 Registration and authentication function

-TEC of UE and ANC of WLAN access network shall have specific functional requirements to interwork with 3GPP 5G core network
+TEC of STA in the Terminal and ANC of WLAN access network shall have specific functional requirements to interwork with 3GPP 5G core network

 IP communication protocol